Trans-Canada Highway: Since completion (1960–2000)

-Recent improvements (2000–present)
+Recent changes (2000–present)

 In 2000 and 2001, Transport Canada considered funding an infrastructure project to have the full Trans-Canada system converted to limited-access divided highways.
-Although construction funding was made available to some provinces for portions of the system, the federal government ultimately decided not to pursue a comprehensive limited-access highway conversion.
-Opposition to funding the limited-access upgrade was due to low traffic levels on parts of the Trans-Canada Highway.
+Although construction funding was made available to some provinces for portions of the system, the federal government ultimately decided to not pursue a comprehensive limited-access highway conversion.
+Opposition to funding the limited-access widening was due to low traffic levels on parts of the Trans-Canada Highway.

-Prior to the start of the Great Recession in 2008, the highway underwent some upgrades through the Rocky Mountains from Banff National Park to Golden, British Columbia.
+Prior to the start of the Great Recession in 2008, the highway underwent some changes through the Rocky Mountains from Banff National Park to Golden, British Columbia.
 A major piece of this project was completed on August 30, 2007, with the new Park Bridge and Ten Mile Hill sections opening up 16 km of new four-lane highway.
-Other smaller four-lane upgrade projects on the Trans-Canada Highway in the interior of British Columbia were also built around the same time.
-As part of the Gateway Program, 37 km of congested four-lane Highway 1 freeway in Metro Vancouver were upgraded to a more modern eight-lane build out starting in 2012.
-This project continues into the present, with the current goal of rebuilding the freeway to a modern, minimum six-lane layout from Langley to Abbotsford by 2025.
+Other smaller four-lane widening projects on the Trans-Canada Highway in the interior of British Columbia were also built around the same time.
+As part of the Gateway Program, 37 km of congested four-lane Highway 1 freeway in Metro Vancouver were widened to an eight-lane buildout starting in 2012.
+This project continues into the present, with the current goal of rebuilding the freeway to a minimum six-lane layout from Langley to Abbotsford by 2025.

-The twinning of the highway in Alberta's Banff National Park continued with four-lane highway opening as far as the Highway 93 junction north of Lake Louise by the winter of 2010.
-Parks Canada completed twinning the final 8.5 km of Highway 1 between Lake Louise and the British Columbia border, with the new alignment opened to traffic on June 12, 2014 making the whole length of Alberta's main Trans-Canada Highway route a minimum four lanes.
+The twinning of the highway in Alberta's Banff National Park continued, with the final 8.5 km of Highway 1 between Lake Louise and the British Columbia border opened to traffic on June 12, 2014, making the whole length of Alberta's main Trans-Canada Highway route a minimum four lanes.
 Stoney Trail began construction in 2005, and was usable as a bypass around Calgary when its northeastern section opened in 2010.
 Although not officially part of the Trans-Canada Highway system, Stoney Trail plays a critical role in providing through traffic on the Trans-Canada Highway with a way around the city.